LaunchCodeEducation/linux/content/configurations/virtualbox/mac-instructions/index.md

 last_edit_date: # just the date is enough (don't worry about the time portion)
 ---

-## MacOS Installation Instructions

-#### MacOS - Download
+## Download VirtualBox Installer

+Before we can install Oracle VirtualBox we need to download the installer application.

 The direct link for the MacOS VirtualBox download can be found [here](https://download.virtualbox.org/virtualbox/6.1.28/VirtualBox-6.1.28-147628-OSX.dmg).
+Download the linked `.dmg` file to your computer.

 {{% notice warning %}}
 The link will start a download for the **.dmg** file needed to install VirtualBox on a MacOS system.
 {{% /notice %}}

-## MacOS Installation

-### Run the .dmg file

 A `.dmg` file is an Apple Disk Image file.
 Apple commonly uses this type of file (`.dmg`) to store software installers.

+## Install VirtualBox

+To begin the VirtualBox installation we simply need to run the previously downloaded `.dmg` file.

+### Run the .dmg file

 Double click the `.dmg` file that we downloaded from the first step in this article.